silhavyj/KIV-FJP-compiler/README.md

 Throughout the project, we mostly used object-oriented programming (OOP for short).
 The entire compiler consists of three main parts.
-These are `Lexer`, which parses an input file into a stream of tokens, `Parser`, which carries out the recursive descent algorithm on AST, and `VM` (virtual machine), which performs execution onto the generated code (instructions written in PL0).
+These are `Lexer`, which parses an input file into a stream of tokens, `Parser`, which carries out the recursive descent algorithm down an AST, and `VM` (virtual machine), which performs execution onto the generated code
+(instructions written in PL0).

 ### UML diagram of the structure of the lexer